logan169/logan169.github.io/_posts/2025-01-17-Pdg-Custom-UI.md

 ## Building More Advanced UIs

 As well, by adopting the workflow provided by "Hou Databox," I was able to significantly scale up my node's UI capabilities, enabling the creation of nodes that would have otherwise been impractical within a reasonable timeframe.
 A prime example is a node I developed to query data from the financial website finviz.com.
-To put it into perspective, replicating the filter interface from the site required building a UI that accommodates approximately 70 menus or combo boxes, each containing between 10 and 20 options.
+To put it into perspective, replicating the filter interface from the site required building a UI that accommodates approximately 70 menus, each containing between 10 to 20 options.

 <div class="grid">
   <div class="cell cell--auto">